About the Community of Scholars

 Intellectual Growth Opportunities

-One of the goals of the Community of Scholars is to provide students with continual ways to engage with one another about relevant issues.
+One of the goals of the Community of Scholars is to provide students with continual ways to engage with one another about relevant critical issues.
 Through exclusive opportunities to attend dinners with guest speakers, scholars have the chance to hear from a diverse set of people who are change-makers in their fields, and perhaps spark a conversation with their fellow scholars about real-world issues.
-Other intellectual growth opportunities within the Community of Scholars include events to engage with the other Furman institutes, as well as with professors from various departments.
-And it all begins at the Advantage Scholars summer program, where scholars hear from speakers and spend time working together to think critically about issues relevant to our own community.
+And it all begins at the Advantage Scholars Summer Program, where scholars hear from speakers and spend time working together to think critically about issues relevant to our own community.

 Sense of Belonging

 The Community of Scholars is intended to be just that—a community.
-Students are able to form connections through a variety of activities, such as an ice cream social, group dinners, karaoke night, community service projects, and more.
-Regular emails that keep students updated on what is going on in the Community of Scholars and with their peers promotes cohesiveness through their time at Furman and beyond.
-Like-minded individuals are able to connect through the Community of Scholars regardless of academic field or other interests.
-The Advantage Scholars summer program provides a jump-start to meeting people before other students arrive on campus for the fall semester, and intentional programming for scholars during their first year solidifies those connections.
+Students are able to form connections through a variety of activities, and regular emails keep students up to date on what is going on with their peers.
+Across a range of different academic fields and interests, like-minded students connect through the Community of Scholars.
+The Advantage Scholars Summer Program provides a jump-start to meeting people before other students arrive on campus for the fall semester, and intentional programming for scholars during their first year and beyond solidifies those connections.

 Resources and Mentorship